zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-caching.md

 **supplyData**: Optional.
 Allows the extension to override the logic used to perform an AJAX request.
 Allows for making the AJAX call, and post-processing the data before it is placed into the cache.

-When the `QueryCache` that contains the websites is created, two elements are specified.
+In the example, when the `QueryCache` that contains the websites is created, two elements are specified.

-1. The **entityTypeName** that provides the name of the metadata type.
+1. **entityTypeName**: The name of the metadata type.
 The QueryCache needs to know the shape of the data contained in it, in order to handle the data appropriately.
 That information is specified with the entity type.

-1. The **sourceUri** that provides the endpoint that will accept the HTTP request.
+1. **sourceUri**: The endpoint that will accept the HTTP request.
 This function returns the URI to populate the cache.
 It is sent a set of parameters that are sent to a `fetch` call.
 In this case, `runningStatus` is the only parameter.
 Based on the presence of the `runningStatus` parameter, the URI is modified to query for the correct data.

 <!-- TODO:  determine whether "presence" can be changed to "value".
 Did they mean true if present and false if absent, with false as the default value?
 This sentence needs more information. -->

 When all of these items are complete, the `QueryCache` is configured.
-It will be populated while Views are being created over the cache, and the `fetch()` method is called.
+It can be populated while Views that use the cache are being created, and the `fetch()` method is called.

 The sample located at  `<dir>Client\V1\Data\MasterDetailBrowse\MasterDetailBrowseData.ts` creates a `QueryCache` which polls the `sourceUri` endpoint on a timed interval.
 This code is also included in the following example.